wagisdev/PGE_Potential_PSPS_Scraper/README.md

 It should be noted that PG&E is probably not going to like 300K calls coming in so be aware, they could flip the script on us pretty quickly.
 There may be some ways around it, but I have not explored those yet and/or any alternative data sources as they will need to be checked on a case by case basis.

-To configure, adjust the settings within the python script here:
+To configure, adjust the settings within the python script.

+!!!!
+HUGE NOTE:  Data quality is important.
+Cities with bad spelling won't work.

 ### Defined variables
 PGE_premise_lookup:  This is where PG&E allows you to lookup the premise id.